Merry Hill Shopping Centre: The 2021 expansion and improvement

 It was announced on September 26, 2021, that the centre would undergo a 5-year improvement and expansion plan with the plan to be the "Ultimate family shopping and leisure destination in the West Midlands".
-While the expansions are still in the early planning there are plans to divide the centre into new districts focusing on entertainment, fashion & health and wellbeing along with others.
+While the expansions are still in the early planning stage, there are plans to divide the centre into new districts focusing on entertainment, fashion, and health and wellbeing among others.
 Early concept art shows the new area containing a new Odeon cinema and the expansion linking into the existing Eat Central area.
-Along with this, there are plans to improve connections to The Waterfront and wider surrounding areas.
+Alongside this, there are plans to improve connections to The Waterfront and wider surrounding areas.

 Transport

 Bus station

 A bus station has served Merry Hill since its opening, but the current, more substantial bus station was developed in the early 1990s and gives direct connections to towns including Dudley, Halesowen, Stourbridge, Walsall, West Bromwich and Cradley Heath as well as the cities of Birmingham and Wolverhampton.

 Similarly, the bus services connect the centre to Cradley Heath railway station, for West Midlands Trains services to Birmingham Snow Hill, Kidderminster and Worcester via Stourbridge Junction.

 Various distance bus services from Merry Hill are operated by Diamond West Midlands and National Express West Midlands.